silviaperelli/Anonymization_EA_CEP_thesis/README.md

 ### How to Run an Experiment

-This project uses the `jgea.experimenter` module, which allows defining and executing experiments from a text file (e.g., experiment.txt).
+This project uses the `jgea.experimenter` module, which allows defining and executing experiments from a text file.
 The process consists of three main steps:

 #### 1. Define the Experiment